 JOHN H. COCHRANE, Theodore O. Yntema Professor of Finance, University of Chicago

 Market Failure or Success is an excellent book that goes a long way to correct the egregious errors of interpretation and fact in the new theories of market failure based on asymmetric information.
 Much of the new theory was born refuted by ongoing market institutional responses to the alleged failures.
 Do we have another famous example of the empty box?

-VERNON L. SMITH, Nobel Laureate in Economic Science; Professor of Economics and Law, George Mason University
+VERNON L. SMITH, Nobel Laureate in Economic Science; Professor of Law and Director of the Economic Science Institute, Chapman University

 Economists typically justify government regulation as a necessary cure for market failurecircumstances in which markets fail to allocate resources efficiently.
 Much professional effort is devoted to evoking those circumstances; less is devoted to thinking hard about market forces that might counter market failure; and still less effort is given to serious analysis of the facts about alleged cases of market failure.
 Market Failure or Success has it all: the reasons for suspecting market failure, the counter forces they unleash and, importantly, the facts about how the suspect markets work.
 All of it is written by economists who have been leading figures in the debate about the role of market failure in our economy.
 This book will be an invaluable reference for anyone interested in how economists have analyzed this important concept.